hugo-toha/guides/content/posts/deploy-site/github-pages/index.md

 #### Create Github Repository

 At first, create a repo named `<your user name>.github.io`.
 Please, add a README or LICENSE file.
 It will be helpful later.
-You can also fork the following example repository [toha-theme/toha-theme.github.io](https://github.com/toha-theme/toha-theme.github.io) and replace `toha-theme` part with your own username.
+You can also fork the following example repository [hugo-toha/hugo-toha.github.io](https://github.com/hugo-toha/hugo-toha.github.io) and replace `hugo-toha` part with your own username.

 #### Setup Default Branch